vippsas/vipps-woocommerce/CONTRIBUTING.md

 If you want to contribute: Great!
 No issue or pull request is too small!

-# Getting started
+## Getting started

 1. Make sure you have a GitHub account
-1. See the GitHub help pages if you have questions: https://help.github.com
+1. See the [GitHub help pages](https://help.github.com) if you have questions.

-# Contributing
+## Contributing

 Contributing is easy.
 The steps below is intended to be helpful.
 Please help us improve it.

-1. Create a personal fork of the project on GitHub from here: https://github.com/vippsas/vipps-woocommerce
+1. Create a personal fork of the project [on GitHub](https://github.com/vippsas/vipps-woocommerce).
 1. Clone the fork on your local machine
 1. Create a new branch to work on, use a self-explanatory name.
 Example: `git branch my_contribution master`
 1. Check out your new branch (avoid working on the `master` branch): `git checkout my_contribution master`